tadeaspetak/santa/README.md

 ### Printable PDF

-Every batch also generates a printable PDF.
-Its construction is simple:
+If you'd like to generate a printable PDF when sending a batch, use the `-p` flag.
+The construction of the PDF is simple:

 1. The first and the last pages are empty so that if you open / print this file, you won't see anything by mistake.
 2. All other pages have the gift-giver (=email recipient) at the top half of the page and the message (subject + body) at the bottom half.
 That way, you can always e.g. fold the pages in such a way that you won't see anything.

-If you're only interested in generating such a PDF, run `send -d` (more details below).
+If you're only interested in generating such a PDF, run `send  -p -d` (more details on the `-d` flag below).

 ### Debugging & testing